cozy/cozy-registry/README.md

 [Cozy](http://cozy.io) Registry
 =============

-Soon all Cozy will list the available application list from this repository.
+Soon all Cozy running instances will display the list of available application on the Cozy Store by fetching data from this repository.
 If you want to add your own application to the Cozy App Store, just make a PR to this repository.
 About the format, just, follow the existing ones.

 ## What is Cozy?